Skip to content

 Manager enablement flips the script.
 Instead of just overseeing their teams, managers become coaches and collaborators.
 They get training and resources to have better one-on-one meetings, give constructive feedback, and nurture their team members' professional development.
 With manager enablement, the annual evaluation is not the focus.
 Ongoing mentoring takes center stage.
 This approach aims to empower employees and align their growth with organizational goals.
 But it does so through relationship-building and support rather than rigid tracking and ratings.

-Performance management and manager enablement both want to promote improvement and alignment.
+Performance management and manager enablement both aim to promote improvement and alignment.
 But enablement does it through managers who are invested mentors rather than detached overseers.
-With some foresight and empathy from leadership, manager enablement can transform teams from disengaged to motivated.
+With some foresight and empathy from leadership, manager enablement can transform teams from disengaged onlookers to active participants. .

 When it comes to performance management, three big focus areas are:

 • Progress Monitoring: Performance management involves regularly checking in on progress toward goals through tools like status reports and milestone tracking.
-A project manager, for instance, might use a software tool to track progress toward project milestones to make sure things stay on track.
-The process facilitates monitoring employee progress.
+A project manager, for instance, might use a software tool to track progress toward project milestones and facilitate employee progress.

 • Feedback: Structured feedback moments, like during one-on-one meetings or annual reviews, are built into the process.
 This regular feedback promotes continuous improvement and growth by providing insights into performance.
 Formal feedback mechanisms aim to drive continuous improvement.